keboola/developers-docs/cli/structure/index.md

 ## Transformations

-In addition to other configurations, the transformations directories contain a `blocks` directory and in it a list of codes.
+In addition to standard configurations, transformation directories include a `blocks` directory containing a list of codes.
-Codes are stored in native files according to the type of transformation.
-I.e., Snowflake transformations store the codes in `.sql` files.
+Codes are stored as native files corresponding to the transformation type.
+For example, Snowflake transformations store codes in `.sql` files.

 Example of a Snowflake transformation configuration: